 Don’t wait to pursue a legal case against the at-fault driver.
 Drugged driving is a serious offense, and you should hold them accountable for their actions.
 If you wait too long to file an insurance claim or lawsuit, you could miss an important deadline or discover that crucial evidence went missing.

 Don’t speak to the insurance adjusters.
-Whether you file a liability claim, UM claim, or both, never talk to them.
+Regardless of what kind of claim you filed, never talk to them.
 Your Charlotte drugged driver accident lawyer will handle all communication on your behalf.
 That will prevent you from saying something that could harm the outcome of your case.

 Don’t sign any forms from the at-fault driver’s insurance company.
 Auto insurance companies don’t care about injured victims.
 They only care about saving money.
 They might try to trick you into signing away your rights to the maximum settlement available.
 If they request your signature on any documents, politely decline and forward them to your lawyer for review.